salesforce-marketingcloud/SFMC-Heroku-Async-Communication/README.md

   - `npm install -g typings`
   - `typings install`

-Once Typescript is working correctly through `typings install` you can then run it for the entire project through the following command at the base folder.

 > grunt default-watch

 ** This will monitor local files in the `src` folder and generate them to the `build` directory **